cotarr/irc-hybrid-client-dev-tools/debug/README.md

 ## (Optional) remote authentication

 The irc-hybrid-client may be configured to use optional remote authentication.
-The /remote/ folder contains separate tests that may be used with optional remote authentication.
+The debug/remote/ folder contains separate tests that may be used with optional remote authentication.
 See debug/remote/README.md for instructions.

 ## Test runner.sh bash script

-The folder includes a bash script that will run all the test modules in sequence.
+The `debug/runner.sh` bash script will run all the test modules in sequence.
 The script will pause for 5 seconds between each test to provide an opportunity to review data and/or to abort the tests using ctrl-C.